epinio/docs/docs/howtos/custom_builder_go.md

 This How To will show you how to deploy Gitea with Epinio and a custom builder.

 [Gitea](https://github.com/go-gitea/gitea) is a self-hosted Git service.
-It's written in Go and Node.js.
+It is written in Go and Node.js.

 At the time of writing the Paketo Go buildpack doesn't support Node.js asset compilation (see [issue #671](https://github.com/paketo-buildpacks/go/issues/671)), so we need to create a custom builder.